Ankit-Kumar08/Tinder_bot/README.md

 # Tinder_bot
-It will automatically swipe for u
+It will automatically swipe for u on tinder web app

 TO RUN